snovvcrash/usbrip/README.md

 ## `install.sh`

-Secondly, usbrip can also be installed into the system with the `installers/install.sh` script.
+Secondly, usbrip can also be installed into the system with the `./installers/install.sh` script.

-When using the `installers/install.sh` some extra features become available:
+When using the `./installers/install.sh` some extra features become available:

 * the virtual environment is created automatically;
 * the `storage` module becomes available: you can set a crontab job to backup USB events on a schedule (the example of crontab jobs can be found in `usbrip/cron/usbrip.cron`).

 :warning: **Warning**: if you are using the crontab scheduling, you want to configure the cron job with `sudo crontab -e` in order to force the `storage update` submodule run as root as well as protect the passwords of the USB event storages.
 The storage passwords are kept in `/var/opt/usbrip/usbrip.ini`.

-The `installers/uninstall.sh` script removes all the installation artifacts from your system.
+The `./installers/uninstall.sh` script removes all the installation artifacts from your system.

 To install usbrip use:

 ```
-~/usbrip$ chmod +x installers/install.sh
+~/usbrip$ chmod +x ./installers/install.sh
+~/usbrip$ sudo -H ./installers/install.sh [-l/--local] [-s/--storages]
 ~/usbrip$ cd

 ~$ usbrip -h

-# When -l switch is enabled, Python dependencies are resolved from local .tar packages instead of PyPI
-# When -s switch is enabled, not only the usbrip project is installed, but also the list of trusted USB devices, history and violations storages are created
-~/usbrip$ sudo -H installers/install.sh [-l/--local] [-s/--storages]
 ```

+* When `-l` switch is enabled, Python dependencies are resolved from local .tar packages (`./3rdPartyTools/`) instead of PyPI.
+* When `-s` switch is enabled, not only the usbrip project is installed, but also the list of trusted USB devices, history and violations storages are created.

 :alien: **Note**: when using `-s` option during installation, make sure that system logs do contain at least one *external* USB device entry.
 It is a necessary condition for usbrip to successfully create the list of trusted devices (and as a result, successfully create the violations storage).

 After the installation completes, feel free to remove the usbrip folder.

+#### Paths

+When installed, the usbrip uses the following paths:

+* `/opt/usbrip/` — project's main directory;
+* `/var/opt/usbrip/usbrip.ini` — usbrip configuration file: keeps passwords for 7zip storages;
+* `/var/opt/usbrip/storage/` — USB event storages: `history.7z` and `violations.7z` (created during the installation process);
+* `/var/opt/usbrip/log/` — usbrip logs (recommended to log usbrip activity when using crontab, see `usbrip/cron/usbrip.cron`);
+* `/var/opt/usbrip/trusted/` — list of trusted USB devices (created during the installation process);
+* `/usr/local/bin/usbrip` — symlink to the `/opt/usbrip/venv/bin/usbrip` script.

+### cron

 Cron jobs can be set as follows: